paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

   solve' empty word_seq
 ```

 Much shorter and elegant.
-The problem it tries to solve is, given a sequence of chars, detect the first repeated letter.
+Given a sequence of chars, the problem it tries to solve is to detect the first repeated letter.
 The logic now takes a module that conforms with `CHAR_CONTAINER` and the `word` itself.
-Then starts the `solve'` that will match the `Seq` of `char` and if the first char is contained in the container, it returns right away.
-Otherwise, the char is added to the container and the function called again.
+Then starts the `solve'` that will match the `Seq` of `char`, and if the first char is contained in the container, it returns right away.
+Otherwise, the char is added to the container, and the function is called again.
 And finally, if the sequence is exhausted (`Nil`) it returns `None`.

-The two functions that dispatch to the `solve` functio need to do the heavey lift of summoning the appropriate CHAR_CONTAINER:
+The two functions that dispatch to the `solve` function need to do the heavy lift of summoning the appropriate `CHAR_CONTAINER`:

 ```ocaml